 For many, being a friend or relative of a person with an eating disorder is a frustrating experience.
 It is difficult to understand why bright and talented people punish themselves in such a severe manner.
-In order to be a supportive friend, it is important to find out as much as possible about their particular eating disorder.
-Remember to listen to them in a non-judgmental manner.
-Attempting to change their behavior by nagging and policing is generally ineffective.
+An eating disorder is not a disorder of choice, but rather a genetic predisposition that can be triggered by any number of life changing events, such as the transition to college.

 Indiana University Health Center